react-static/react-static/README.md

   // resolve an array of route objects.
 It is also passed a `dev`
   // boolean indicating whether this is a production build or not.
   getRoutes: async ({dev}) => [{
-    path: '/' // A route object only requires a `path` string }, {
+    path: '/' // A route object requires a `path` string
+    component: 'src/containers/Home', // specify the react component that will render this route }, {
     path: '/blog',
+    component: 'src/containers/Blog',
     children: [{ // It can also contained nested routes
       path: '/post-1',
+      component: 'src/containers/Post',
       getProps: async ({route, dev}) => ({
         post: {...},
         otherProp: {...}